Dear Mr. Wilson:

 Before sin existed, Heaven was a happy place.
 There was no injustice, heartache, sickness, violence, or death.
 After 6,000 years of sin, I am sure we all agree that Heaven then was a wonderful place to be.
 Back then, there was no knowledge of such things.
 Only God knew about good and evil until sin began.

 The angels were innocent and naive.
 They were happy because they had no predisposition for wrong doing.
 We would say they lived as “very sheltered” children until the day that Lucifer became unhappy with God’s ways.
 The Bible reveals that pride led the devil to complain that God was unfair, arbitrary, and could not be trusted.

 One third of the angels listened to Lucifer and they sided with him.
 Their disaffection for God led to war.
 Lucifer and his angels were cast out of Heaven.
-(Isaiah 14:12-17; Ezekiel 28:12-17) Even though God expelled Lucifer and his angels for rebellion, He did not destroy them for at least four reasons:
+(Isaiah 14:12–17; Ezekiel 28:12–17) Even though God expelled Lucifer and his angels for rebellion, He did not destroy them for these reasons:

 1. If God had destroyed Lucifer and his angels as soon as they sinned, surviving angels would have concluded that God was indeed a dictator who did not tolerate opposition.
 Think about this: If God had destroyed Lucifer and his angels before the fruits of good and evil matured, highly intelligent angels would not be able to love and trust a god who quickly annihilated beings who disagreed with Him.